About the Bibliography

 The bibliography stretches across the full spectrum of business activity but focuses especially on manufacturing where - with the exception of a few sectors - it has sought to give comprehensive coverage.
 It is especially strong on metal fabrication, mining, textiles production, shipbuilding, motor vehicle production, electrical and mechanical engineering, brewing and distilling, for all of which there is a vast literature.
 There is also much on more specialised areas such as the manufacture of jewellery, furniture, sports goods, toys and games.
 Coal and metal mining, food processing, fishing, whaling and horticulture are well covered, but not farming.
 Utilities figure prominently, although many had long been owned by municipalities or the state rather than by private enterprise.

-There is a good coverage of the major service providers such as banks, insurance businesses, financial intermediaries, accountancy solicitors, advertising agents, consulting engineers, estate agents and the like.
+There is a good coverage of the major service providers such as banks, insurance businesses, financial intermediaries, accountants, solicitors, advertising agents, consulting engineers, estate agents and the like.
 There is also significant coverage of more specific areas such as cemetery development and management, funeral services, laundry and other cleaning services and plant hire.
 The leisure industries are less well covered, partly because they are so diffuse and border so much on cultural history, but an attempt has been made to include major works on broadcasting, publishing, film production and exhibition, tourist services and hotels and catering.

 For some business sectors the selection of what to include has had to be particularly discretionary on account of the huge volume of works available and their focus on products or assets.
 These sectors include ceramics manufacture; architecture services; railways, canals and road passenger transport; the book trades; publishing; etc. To have included them comprehensively might have doubled the length of the bibliography.